joshbruce/fourth-earth-raw/public/extensions/content.md

 Two skills may involve a third, but making the third a skill in and of itself may not be desirable; consider sneaking, hiding, and being unseen.

 Being unseen while still, is hiding.
 Being unseen while moving, is sneaking.
 We decide that if a character sneaks, they're also hiding.
-A character hides with a challenge level 1, earning 1 proficiency point toward hiding.
-That same character sneaks with a challenge level 1, earning 1 proficiency point toward sneaking and hiding.
-(Similar to how ranks work with skills and tools as well, just between semi-related skills.)
+A character hides with a difficulty 2, earning 1 proficiency point toward hiding.
+That same character sneaks with a difficulty 2, earning 1 proficiency point toward sneaking and hiding.
+(Similar to how skills and tools can increase in rank simultaneously - see the "Skills and tools" section.)

 Guidelines: